Security and data privacy

 How does the Speakeasy service work?

-Speakeasy is shipped as a verified GitHub Action (opens in a new tab) and runs in your GitHub environment (either in the cloud or on-prem).
+Speakeasy is shipped as a verified GitHub Action (opens in a new tab) and runs in your GitHub environment (either in the cloud or on-premises).
 The GitHub Action accesses your company’s API specification, which is a static file describing the API contract, but this specification is not sent to Speakeasy.

 It’s worth noting that this API specification is often made public and/or sent to third-party vendors to generate API documentation.